ManticoreGamesInc/platform-documentation/src/api/object.md

 ### `IsValid`

-The example below shows the importance of using `Object.IsValid()` instead of a simple nil check (i.e. `if object then`).
+The example below shows the importance of using `Object.IsValid()` instead of a simple nil check (that is `if object then`).
 An object can be in a situation where it's invalid, but not yet nil.
 This can happen if a script is retaining a reference to it or it began the destroy process but hasn't completed it yet.

 In this example, the script has a cube child that it finds with the `GetChildren()` call.
 It then prints information about the cube as it progresses through the steps of being destroyed and its variable reference cleared.